 If there's one beer you should drink in Hanoi, it's Bia Hoi.
 Sold at an average of 25 cents (USD), it is the most affordable beer in Vietnam and the whole world.
 That's the reason why it is called people's beer.
 The beer is incredibly fresh as it's brewed every day.
 With only 3% alcohol, Bia Hoi can be a perfect drink on hot days.
 The best place to enjoy this drink is Beer Corner, located at the intersection of Ta Hien and Luong Ngoc Quyen in the Old Quarter.

 Tip: Don't overdrink Bia Hoi or you may get a hangover.

 6. Visit the Temple of Literature for a taste of ancient Vietnamese history

 This 11th-century temple is a rare example of the well-preserved architecture of Vietnam.
 Dedicated to Confucius as well as Vietnam's most outstanding scholars, it is a great spot to meet the locals who take pride in their rich history and achievements.
-The temple is also home to the first university of Vietnam and a popular place for college students to take graduation photos in front of the pagodas, ponds, and gardens of the five courtyards inside the temple complex.
+The temple is also home to the first university in Vietnam and a popular place for college students to take graduation photos in front of the pagodas, ponds, and gardens of the five courtyards inside the temple complex.